 Qualifier

-Editor’s Note: Qualifier Invariant (TMF-definition) will be added.
-Stereotypes/model elements for these qualifiers will be added.
-Need for CO is for further study.

-This sub-clause defines the qualifiers applicable for one specific model elements specified in this document, e.g., the class attribute.
-The class attribute must be qualified with M, O, CM or CO, with regards to their Read and Write capabilities.
+This sub-clause defines the qualifiers applicable for specific model elements specified in this document, e.g., the class attribute.
+The model element properties (see 5.2.1 for properties of model element Attribute; see 5.3.2 for properties of model element <<InformationObjectClass>>) can be qualified with M, O, CM or CO whose meanings are specified in this section.

-The Read and Write capabilities are defined as follows.

-The model elements are made visible across an interface, separating the client from server.
-The Read capability means that a client can read the qualified class attribute information.
-The Write capability means that a client can modify the qualified class attribute information.

 Definition of qualifier M (Mandatory):

 The capability (e.g. Write capability) shall be supported.